Sum of Measures 1—5 (Total Package)

 25 April 2020, The government has reallocated SBD156 million in previously budgeted spending to fund the COVID-19 preparedness and response plan.

-No amount/estimate: May 2020, The central bank is prepared to support the government's stimulus package with planned purchases of government bonds in the secondary market.
+(i) No amount/estimate: May 2020, The central bank is prepared to support the government's stimulus package with planned purchases of government bonds in the secondary market; (ii) 21 December 2020, CBSI purchased its first SIG Covid19 Bond valued at SBD60 million [update] from the Solomon Islands National Provident Fund.

 |08A - Swaps info_outline|

-(i) April 2020, USD1.85 million - TA 9950-REG: Regional Support to Address the Outbreak of COVID-19 and Potential Outbreaks of Other Communicable Diseases; (ii) 15 April 2020, USD0.02 million TASF - REG: Strengthening Social Protection in the Pacific; (iii) 22 April 2020, USD6 million (USD3 million COL; and USD3 million ADF) - REG: Pacific Disaster Resilience Program (Phase 2); (iv) 24 April 2020, USD0.13 million TASF - REG: Developing the Pacific Health Sector (Additional Financing); (v) 5 June 2020, USD0.14 million TASF - REG: Pacific Economic Management, Phase 3 (Additional Financing); (vi) 24 June 2020, USD20 million (USD10 million COL, USD10 million ADF) COVID-19 Rapid Response Program; (vii) No amount/estimate: 24 July 2020, USD0.04 million cofinanced amount under Strengthening Social Protection in the Pacific (Additional financing); (viii) 29 July 2020, USD1.5 million COVID-19 Emergency Response under the Asia Pacific Disaster Response Fund; (ix) 10 August 2020, USD0.25 million TASF - Knowledge and Support Technical Assistance for Strengthening Water, Sanitation, and Hygiene Practices and Hygiene Behavioral Change in the Pacific; (x) 12 August 2020, USD0.11 million TASF - Support for Gender Sensitive Responses to COVID-19 in the Pacific Developing Member Countries; (xi) 24 November 2020, USD5 million - Pacific Disaster Resilience Program (Phase 3) under ADF [update].
+(i) April 2020, USD1.99 million - TA 9950-REG: Regional Support to Address the Outbreak of COVID-19 and Potential Outbreaks of Other Communicable Diseases; (ii) 15 April 2020, USD0.02 million TASF - REG: Strengthening Social Protection in the Pacific; (iii) 22 April 2020, USD6 million (USD3 million COL; and USD3 million ADF) - REG: Pacific Disaster Resilience Program (Phase 2); (iv) 24 April 2020, USD0.13 million TASF - REG: Developing the Pacific Health Sector (Additional Financing); (v) 5 June 2020, USD0.14 million TASF - REG: Pacific Economic Management, Phase 3 (Additional Financing); (vi) 24 June 2020, USD20 million (USD10 million COL, USD10 million ADF) COVID-19 Rapid Response Program; (vii) No amount/estimate: 24 July 2020, USD0.04 million cofinanced amount under Strengthening Social Protection in the Pacific (Additional financing); (viii) 29 July 2020, USD1.5 million COVID-19 Emergency Response under the Asia Pacific Disaster Response Fund; (ix) 10 August 2020, USD0.25 million TASF - Knowledge and Support Technical Assistance for Strengthening Water, Sanitation, and Hygiene Practices and Hygiene Behavioral Change in the Pacific; (x) 12 August 2020, USD0.11 million TASF - Support for Gender Sensitive Responses to COVID-19 in the Pacific Developing Member Countries; (xi) 11 December 2020, USD5 million - Pacific Disaster Resilience Program (Phase 3) under ADF; (xii) 17 December 2020, USD0.3 million TASF - Supporting Recovery by Micro, Small and Medium-sized Enterprises in the Pacific from the Effects of the COVID-19 Pandemic [update].

 |09 - International Assistance Provided|